-As explained in the Chair's Statement on page 10, COVID-19 continues to adversely impact global commercial activity and has contributed to significant volatility in financial markets.
-Refer to the Portfolio Adviser's Review on page 18.
+As explained in the Chair's Statement, COVID-19 continues to adversely impact global commercial activity and has contributed to significant volatility in financial markets.
+Refer to the Portfolio Adviser's Review.

 On 23 March 2020, the Company announced a detailed review of the companies within its portfolio to determine the potential impact of COVID-19 on these business and an investor call on 27 March 2020 to provide a market update.